Accelerating Bayesian Optimization for Biological Sequence Design with Denoising Autoencoders: Empirical Evaluation

 \subsection{Comparing to Multi-Objective Genetic Optimizers}

 In Figure \ref{fig:hypervol_rel_comparison} we compare LaMBO with a MLM decoder head against two genetic algorithm (GA) baselines.
 For this experiment we set the entropy penalty at $\lambda = 0.01$.
-The simplest baseline is NSGA-2, a robust model-free multi-objective genetic optimization routine.
-The other baseline is a model-based GA which screens query sequences with the same surrogate and acquisition function (NEHVI) as LaMBO.
-Both GA baselines use a uniform proposal distribution.
+The simplest baseline is NSGA-2, a robust model-free multi-objective GA, which effectively simply randomly mutates solutions along the Pareto frontier.
+The other baseline is a model-based GA which also randomly mutates solutions but also screens new queries with a discriminative model, for which we use the same architecture and acquisition function (NEHVI) as LaMBO.
+Both GA baselines use a uniform mutation proposal distribution.
 In this experiment all optimizers are only allowed to change a single token per optimization round, and each optimizer selects base sequences and token positions in the same way.
-In fact LaMBO can be viewed as a generalization of the model-based GA, where the replacement token distribution is learned and optimized, rather than fixed \textit{a priori}.
-Notably, the model-based GA differs from LaMBO primarily in two respects: (1) the encoder is trained only through the supervised loss, and (2) replacement tokens are sampled uniformly.
-The effect of (2) is most strongly seen in \textbf{ZINC}, since the SELFIES vocabulary derived from the molecules in the ZINC dataset is significantly larger than the amino acid vocabulary used for proteins.

-LaMBO performs well on all three tasks, particularly \textbf{ZINC} and \textbf{RFP}.
-In contrast to the natural sequences in molecular datasets, the starting distribution over sequences in \textbf{Bigrams} has the highest possible entropy, so LaMBO learns a good sampling distribution more slowly.
+The model-based GA differs from LaMBO primarily in two respects: (1) the encoder is trained only through the supervised loss, and (2) the proposal distribution is uniform rather than generated by a DAE.
+In fact LaMBO can be viewed as a generalization of the model-based GA, where the proposal distribution is learned and optimized, rather than fixed \textit{a priori}.
+The effect of (2) is most strongly seen in \textbf{logP + QED}, since the task requires very little exploration and the SELFIES vocabulary for small molecules is significantly larger than the amino acid vocabulary for proteins.
+LaMBO performs well on all four tasks, particularly those involving natural sequences \textbf{(b-d)}.
+In contrast the starting distribution over sequences in the \textbf{Bigrams} task has the highest possible entropy, so LaMBO learns a good sampling distribution more slowly.